Why You Should Swing Kettlebell

 Despites the great nature of the kettlebell swing, it’s important to remember that learning the proper technique and form are crucial to avoid injury and to get the best effects for your body.

-If you don’t know how to swing kettlebell, learn from an experienced and certified coach – I know one very good 🙂 !
+If you don’t know how to swing kettlebell, learn from an experienced and certified coach – I know an excellent one !

-Else look for a Russian Kettlebell Certified (RKC Here), Strong First (SFG) or Strength Matters (SMK) coach as we all have to go through months of training and preparations, teach and demonstrate proper techniques, pass the requirement tests to be able to coach properly.
+Else look for a Russian Kettlebell Certified (RKC Here), Strong First (SFG) or Strength Matters (SMK) coach as we all have to go through months of training and preparations, to teach and demonstrate proper techniques, pass the required tests (especially the dreadful 5mins snatch) to be able to coach properly.
 It's not a weekend course that just hands you a piece of paper at the end!

 To Your Better Health And Strength Every Day,